Image 1 of 1

 Bedford, VA 24523-1223

-We will have the VMGA Merchandise to buy as well as Membership Chair there to take money for those who wish to join our group.In-Person Continuing Education Opportunity offered by Virginia Master Gardener Association Education Committee
+We will have the VMGA Merchandise to buy as well as the Membership Chair there to take money for those who wish to join VMGA and our in-person continuing education opportunity offered by the Virginia Master Gardener Association.

 Speakers: